Spectral Analysis of $\chi$ Class Data of GRS 1915+105 Using TCAF Solution: Data selection and the method of analysis

-In order to take care of the interstellar absorption, the multiplicative model \textit{wabs} was employed.
-While in Muno et al. (1999) the hydrogen column density was kept fixed at $6.0 \times 10^{22}$ atoms$/cm^2$, it was kept frozen at $5.0 \times 10^{22}$ atoms$/cm^2$ in the process of fitting the steady state spectra by other observers (Lee et al., 2002; Peris et al., 2016).
-The column density was also kept in the range $(4.5-7.0) \times 10^{22}$ atoms/$cm^2$ by Peris et al. (2016), but no significant departure of the fitted parameters were noticed.
-Considering these, we decided to keep the column density free, and found that it varies within a narrow range about $6.0 \times 10^{22} ~ atoms/cm^2$.
-Only for a few cases it turned out to be marginally greater than the obtained upper limit of $7.0 \times 10^{22} ~ atoms/cm^2$.
-The data IDs chosen for the analysis of $\chi_2$ and $\chi_4$ class data respectively are 20402-01-16-00 (MJD 50501) and 10408-01-33-00 (MJD 50333).
-For $\chi_1$ and $\chi_3$ classes, those were 10408-01-23-00 (MJD 50278) and 20402-01-50-00 (MJD 50735) respectively.
-The $\chi_{2,4}$ class data were fitted using TCAF based model \textit{fits} file only, for which four input parameters had to be supplied: (i) Keplerian disk rate ($\dot{m}_d$ in $\dot{M}_{Edd}$), (ii) sub-Keplerian halo rate ($\dot{m}_h$ in $\dot{M}_{Edd}$), (iii) location of the shock front ($X_s$ in Schwarzschild radius $r_g=2GM/c^2$), (v) compression ratio R (=$\rho_{+}/\rho_{-}$, i.e. ratio of post-shock to pre-shock density) Two more auxiliary parameters, namely, the (v) mass of the black hole (in solar mass $M_\odot$) if it is not known beforehand and (vi) normalization (N) in order to properly scale up or down the entire spectra to match the observation.
-Of course, once $N$ is obtained, it can be used for other observations for the same object by the same satellite.
-A Gaussian emission line of peak energy at around $6.5$ keV had to be used to take care of iron line emission.
+The PCA data IDs chosen for the analysis of $\chi_2$ and $\chi_4$ class data respectively are 20402-01-16-00 (MJD=50501) and 10408-01-33-00 (MJD=50333).
+For $\chi_1$ and $\chi_3$ classes, we used PCA data of observation IDS 10408-01-23-00 (MJD=50278) and 20402-01-50-00 (MJD=50735) respectively.
+The $\chi_{2,4}$ class data are fitted with the TCAF solution based model \textit{fits} file only, for which four input parameters other than normalization (N) are supplied (as mass of the black hole is kept frozen at $14\dot{M}_\odot$): (i) Keplerian disk rate ($\dot{m}_d$ in $\dot{M}_{Edd}$), (ii) sub-Keplerian halo rate ($\dot{m}_h$ in $\dot{M}_{Edd}$), (iii) location of the shock front ($X_s$ in Schwarzschild radius $r_s=2GM/c^2$), (iv) compression ratio R (=$\rho_{+}/\rho_{-}$, i.e. ratio of post-shock to pre-shock density).
+In TCAF model, two auxiliary parameters, namely, the mass of the black hole (in solar mass $M_\odot$) and normalization (N) (it properly scales up or down the entire model spectra to match the observed spectra) are generally found to be constant. $N$ depends on the intrinsic source parameters: mass of the black hole, distance and disk inclination angle.
+So, in general $N$ does not vary for a particular source (in observed with the same satellite instrument).
+But, one may require higher $N$ values to fit spectra if there is significant effects of jet or other physical processes, whose effects are not included in the present model fits file.
+To obtain best model fits, a Gaussian emission line of peak energy at around $6.5$~keV is used to take care of the iron line emission.